sifteo/thundercracker/docs/doxygen/src/device_mgmt.md

 ### Debian-based distros:

 A user needs to be a member of the plugdev group to access hot-pluggable devices (Sifteo base, digital cameras, USB drives, etc.).
-Make sure you are in this group by running the "groups" command and checking if the output includes “plugdev”.
+Make sure you are in this group by running the **groups** command and checking if the output includes **plugdev**.
 If not, add yourself to plugdev with:

     $ sudo usermod -a -G plugdev $USER

 Then log back out and log back in.
 After that’s done, restart udev:

     $ sudo restart udev